gitter-lab/pria_lifechem/README.md

 ## json

-json config files.
+This subdirectory contains json config files with the model hyperparameters.

-## test
+## output

-test scripts.
+This subdirectory contains scripts for post-processing the output files.